 In 2020 alone, The Dentists Insurance Company’s Risk Management Advice Line received 18,018 calls from dentists seeking support to navigate practice challenges.
 It’s a number that illustrates the myriad conflicts dentists navigate today as well as the profound need for tools to help them expertly de-escalate potential crises.

 Through the Advice Line, experienced analysts provide guidance to TDIC policyholders and members of dental associations in the states the insurance company serves — consulting on everything from COVID-19 pressures to employment concerns to problematic patient situations.
-Regardless of the topic, a common theme across the thousands of calls is a lack of confidence or comfortability in resolving conflicts.
+Regardless of the topic, a common theme across the thousands of calls is a lack of confidence or comfort in resolving conflicts.
 In fact, dentists sometimes ask the Risk Management analyst if they would be willing to speak to a patient or employee on their behalf.
 However, it’s the analyst’s role to provide the education, support and preventive advice to empower the dentist to independently engage in those conversations.

 The ability to resolve conflicts comes more naturally for some than for others, but many people avoid, delay or, at the very least, greatly dislike disagreements.